Landing A Salmon

 Take Your Time Playing A Salmon

 The management in our game recommend that playing a salmon hard is the best way to conduct the fight on the basis that a salmon will recover quicker with 'catch & release' in mind.
 Like anything in life there's 'theory & practice' and while their thoughts mean well a salmon will often fight to a point of total exhaustion if it's played too hard and take forever to recover and in some cases not recover from the shock of the fight at all.
-I've seen thousands of salmon being played in my career so you can trust my professional judgement on this fact.
+I've seen plenty of salmon being played in my life time & professional career so you can trust my judgement on this fact.

 There's No Rush In Playing Salmon